 Erkenwald’s high reputation as Abbot of Chertsey, a monastery of his own foundation, and his part in the conversion of King Sebbi of Essex, led to election as Bishop of London in 675.
 He helped King Ine to issue Wessex’s first code of law, and after his death in 693 was venerated as a saint and ‘the Light of London’.

 Variations: 1.increase the length of this precis to exactly 65 words.
 2.reduce the length of this precis to exactly 55 words.
-3.introduce one of the following words into the precis: about, because, if, just, not, or, ought, whereas.
+3.introduce one of the following words into the precis: despite, if, may, must, not, or, otherwise, whereas.

 Archive